nuxeo-sandbox/nuxeo-onlyoffice/README.md

 > (!)
 When using Docker, use an accessible hostname for the IP URLs.

-## Use Conversion Service
+## (Optional) Use Conversion Service

 Invoke the conversion service to transform between a variety of content types.
-By default, the [contribution](/nuxeo-onlyoffice-core/src/main/resources/OSGI-INF/onlyoffice-conversion-contrib.xml) will support PDF as a destination type.
+By default, the [office2pdf contribution](/nuxeo-onlyoffice-core/src/main/resources/OSGI-INF/onlyoffice-conversion-contrib.xml) will support PDF as a destination type.
 See the [ONLYOFFICE Conversion API](https://api.onlyoffice.com/editors/conversionapi) for a full conversion matrix.

 ### Conversion Parameters